rehan1909/docker-project/README.md

-## demo app - developing with Docker
+Docker Project -developing with Docker

 This demo app shows a simple user profile app set up using
 - index.html with pure js and css styles